Perspective | Researchers warn covid-19 could cause debilitating long-term illness in some patients

 Speed the search for drugs

-Mady Hornig, an immunologist at Columbia University’s Center for Infection and Immunity, said her group plans to follow covid-19 patients with neurological symptoms, including loss of smell, to see who develops ME/CFS.
+Mady Hornig, an immunologist at Columbia University’s Mailman School of Public Health, said her group plans to follow covid-19 patients with neurological symptoms, including loss of smell, to see who develops ME/CFS.
 She plans to recruit African American, Hispanic and American Indian patients, who are underrepresented in ME/CFS research.
 Hornig herself has had covid-19 symptoms for six weeks, including a racing heart beat, which can signal issues with the autonomic nervous system.

 At Stanford, Davis is partnering with the nonprofit Open Medicine Foundation.
 Already, clinics funded by the OMF are collecting blood from covid-19 patients and asking them to wear activity tracking devices.
 “We want to study them at three months, six months, longer, and see who will be diagnosed with ME/CFS,” Davis said.